influxdata/iot-api-python/README.md

-## Build a starter Python3 IoT app with the InfluxDB API and client libraries
+## Build a starter Python IoT app with the InfluxDB API and client libraries

-## Introduction

 This guide is for python developers who want to build Internet-of-Things (IoT) applications using the InfluxDB API and client libraries.
 InfluxDB API client libraries are maintained by InfluxData and the user community.
 As a developer, client libraries enable you to take advantage of: